voyager-php/voyager/README.md

 10. Built-in CSS Utility

-**Installation using composer**
+**Installation**

-1. Create new project by using composer *"composer create-project jameslevi/voyager ."* command and wait for composer to download and install your fresh voyager project.
+1. Create new project by using the *"composer create-project jameslevi/voyager ."* command and wait for composer to download and install your fresh voyager framework project.
 2. Using your terminal, run the atmos command *"php atmos --init"* to generate your .env file and API key for your project.
 3. Serve your project using the *"php atmos serve:80"* command to start PHP built-in server in localhost at port 80.
 4. Run the command *"php atmos project:debug"* to start your development.

 **Security Vulnerabilities**

 If you discover some security issues or bugs that can cause security vulnerabilities, please email James Crisostomo via nerdlabenterprise@gmail.com.

 **License**